 Allergies and Hearing Loss – Causes and Symptoms

 There are 3 major types of hearing loss related to allergies to be aware of when allergy season hits.

 Inner Ear – Inner ear issues related to allergies are moderately uncommon.
 Your body has defenses in place to keep allergens out of your inner ear!
 Most symptoms present because your body is attempting to keep allergens from reaching your inner ear.

 Middle Ear – Because there are so many small tubes and openings in the inner ear, a sense of fullness can be experienced when allergies affect your middle ear.
 This buildup of fluid and the potential for blockages can lead to ear infections.
 This can also impact your equilibrium and can cause balance issues.

 Outer Ear – Issues like itching and irritation are common problems you may experience from allergies in regards to your outer ear.
 It’s important to note that scratching any irritations in on your outer ear can compound problems with your hearing.
 Scratching can lead to infection and other damage to the ear structure.

 When allergy season hits, consider that hearing loss caused by allergies can negatively impact people who utilize hearing devices.
 For the same reasons, swelling, congestion and fluid buildup can negatively impact how your devices function.

-If you’d like to discuss further ways of helping you with your hearing loss, our hearing care professionals at Hearing help Associates are on hand on help.
+If you’d like to discuss further, come in and meet the team at Hearing Help Associates.
+We can check your device for any potential issues, and help advise on ways to reduce the impact of your allergies on your hearing.
 Please contact us to schedule an appointment with one of our hearing professionals today.
 We have 6 convenient audiology clinic locations for you in Long Island, NY: Babylon, Bayside, Bellmore, Great Neck, Jericho, and Rockville Centre.